angrybacon/doomsday-wiki/markdown/chapters/meandeck/sideboard.md

 Knowing which it is can be difficult but you should try and assess what pieces you can ignore and what must be dealt with.
 The scariest card from a Stompy deck is probably Thoughtknot Seer as it represents both disruption and pressure in a single card.
+Force of Negation is one of the best tools for beating this strategy.

 Examples of this archetype include:

 - Moon Stompy
-- Eldrazi Stompy
+- Initiative
 - 12 Post
-- Steel Stompy

 :::row{variant=CENTERED}
 Chalice of the Void